Building inclusivity and understanding with a glossary of neurodiversity associated terms and phrases

 Creating and implementing an intentional process that accommodates the needs of neurodivergent individuals through every stage of the hiring journey.

-• Interview – Intentionally removing the barriers of a traditional process and considering factors, such as environment and interview style.
-Reframing abstract questions to be more direct.
-Focus on how a candidate’s skills align with the job requirements.
+- Interview – Intentionally removing the barriers of a traditional process and considering factors such as environment and interview style.
+This also includes reframing abstract questions to be more direct, allowing for atypical expressions of processing information, and focusing on how a candidate’s skills align with the job requirements.

 Neurodiversity in the workplace